essy4god-pixel/DecodeLabs-Tasks/README.md

 - dataset.xlxs – Dataset used.
 - Sql.sql - MySQL

-A Special thanks to Decodelabs for providing and giving me such privilege to hands-on practice.
 I'm ever willing to handle a real dataset and create actionable insights from them.
 I'm learning and growing by the day.

 ## Tools Used